aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 	* This game has already been built for you.
 Browse the different assets folders – take a look at the Scripts, Prefabs, Animation folders and more to see what gives the game its functionality.

 6. Click on the **Scenes** folder under Assets.
-Open the scene titled **SampleScene**.
+Open the scene titled **MainScene**.
 This is the scene where you can play the actual game - try playing it if you want!
 The goal is to escape from the haunted house while avoiding enemies.

 7. You need to fix the build settings for this project before getting started.
 Under File > Build Settings, click **Add Open Scenes**.
-It should add the SampleScene under index 0.
+It should add the MainScene under index 0.
 Your final configurations should look like this:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/buildsettings.png" /></p>